nfdi4plants/nfdi4plants.knowledgebase/src/docs/tutorials/QuickStart_swate.md

 This document is work in progress.
 If you experience any inconsistencies, have questions or would like to suggest additions, please feel free to <a href="javascript:location='mailto:\u0069\u006e\u0066\u006f\u0040\u006e\u0066\u0064\u0069\u0034\u0070\u006c\u0061\u006e\u0074\u0073\u002e\u006f\u0072\u0067';void 0">contact us</a> or open an issue in our [Helpdesk](<https://helpdesk.nfdi4plants.org>).

 We are very happy that you chose our tools and infrastructure to create and share your own ARCs.
 In this QuickStart we assume that your ARC already contains one or more isa.study.xlsx and isa.assay.xlsx file(s), respectively.
 Use the isa.study.xlsx to describe the characteristics of your samples, e.g. how you grew your plant, and isa.assay.xlsx to annotate the experimental analyses.
-In the following we will focus on adding metadata to your studies and assays with our excel tool SWATE.
+In the following we will focus on adding metadata to your studies and assays with our excel tool Swate.

-## SWATE
+## Swate

-DataPLANT provides the Excel Add-In SWATE to support you in data annotation.
+DataPLANT provides the Excel Add-In Swate to support you in data annotation.

-- [ ] Download and install the newest SWATE version according to [these instructions](https://github.com/nfdi4plants/Swate/wiki/docs01-installing-Swate#desktop-installation).
+- [ ] Download and install the newest Swate version according to [these instructions](https://github.com/nfdi4plants/Swate/wiki/docs01-installing-Swate#desktop-installation).
-- [ ] In case you use an Excel version older than Excel 2019, please install [SWATE for Excel online](https://github.com/nfdi4plants/Swate/wiki/docs01-installing-Swate#quickstart).
+- [ ] In case you use an Excel version older than Excel 2019, please install [Swate for Excel online](https://github.com/nfdi4plants/Swate/wiki/docs01-installing-Swate#quickstart).

-- Use the *create annotation table* button in the yellow pop-up box (this only appears if you start SWATE on an Excel worksheet without an existing annotation table).
+- Use the *create annotation table* button in the yellow pop-up box (this only appears if you start Swate on an Excel worksheet without an existing annotation table).
 An annotation table with the building blocks *Source Name* and *Sample Name* will be generated.

 ![](https://raw.githubusercontent.com/wiki/nfdi4plants/Swate/images/UserDocs/Swate-CreateAnnotationTable-Exp.jpg)